 Why not become a professional, pedagogical private educator to develop primary and secondary school support in Latin America?

-It seems to be humanitarian associations that offer the most school support and tutoring to South American schoolchildren.
+It seems to be humanitarian associations that offer the most school support and online tutoring to South American schoolchildren.

 In the two most southern countries of Latin America, the education system is more developed than in Bolivia or Peru.